dmcg/daviddenton.github.io/_drafts/outklassed.md

 <hr/>

 ### tl;dr
 > **"Wherever possible, don't eagerly promote an created object instance to have class identity when it is only providing partial application of common parameters over an abstraction.
-Minimise the exposed API surface wherever possible."**
+Minimise your exposed API surface wherever possible."**

 <hr/>